Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 This is a small one, but worth noting: the CLI no longer inlines the assets less than 10kb in the CSS.
+If you had a small image, it used to be inlined directly in the generated CSS.

 ## Eject is not coming back

-As you may know, the CLI used to have an `eject` command, making you able to customize the Webpack config directly (at the price of losing the CLI support).
+As you may know, the CLI used to have an `eject` command, making it possible to customize the Webpack config directly (at the price of losing the CLI support).
 It was temporarily removed in CLI 6.0 due to the internal refactoring, but it will not come back.
 It will be removed completely in 8.0.